-Skaneateles Lake water was analyzed for 3 radionuclides (gross alpha particles, Radium 226 and Radium 228 in 2017.
-All results were below detectable levels.
-The next scheduled round of sampling for radionuclides is 2026.
+Skaneateles Lake water was analyzed for 3 radionuclides (gross alpha particles, Radium 226 and Radium 228 in 2023.
+See Table 7 below for results.

 8.10 Water Quality Summary

 As stated above, Skaneateles Lake and the reservoir water was monitored for many inorganic and organic contaminants.
 See the tables on succeeding pages.